gunzf0x/LogonScriptsScanner/README.md

 # LogonScriptsScanner

-A simple tool to analyze `NETLOGON` share and check if it can be abused move laterally on Windows machines.
+A simple tool to analyze `NETLOGON` share and check if it can be abused to move laterally on Windows machines.

 ---